lakisharenee/MovieLens-Data-Exploration-Genre-Trends-and-Gender-Analysis/README.md

   What are the trends across genres where gender is concerned?
 I created queries to answer these questions and also draw inferences from the data.

+The data supports the idea that women watch more drama and romance than men and that men watch more sci-fi than women.

 Packages imported:  Seaborn, Matplotlib, Pandas & Numpy